New Jersey SNAP

 If you are eligible, you will be able to access your SNAP benefits no later than 30 days from the date the office received your application.
 In some emergency cases, you may get your first benefits in seven days or less.

-Can you use NJ EBT in other states? #
+Can I use NJ EBT in other states? #

 Yes.
 SNAP benefits are interoperable through the use of your EBT card which means you can use your NJ EBT wherever EBT is accepted anywhere in the United States including the District of Columbia, Guam and the U.S. Virgin Islands.